dylannevans/LiveJournal/Simple Creed.md

 # Intro

 These words represent my best attempt at summarizing the most important ideas about my faith, and I suspect orthodox Christianity in general.
-I wrote 3 versions: Long (800 words), Medium (200 words), and Short (100 words).
-See Appendix A for the reasoning behind the approach I chose.
+It focuses on the "Why" and "How", and less on "What."
+There are three versions: Long (700 words), Medium (200 words), and Short (100 words).
+See Appendix A for design considerations.

 ## Top questions